 The writer undoubtedly means listing on the National Register, which would have qualified renovation Sunnyside for historic tax credits.

 Around October 19, 1986, South moved Sunnyside to the east and turned it to face the former EK Powe House (south).
 He renovated both houses as commercial spaces.
 South also renovated the former Public Library on East Main Street and the "Few House on Buchanan" before disappearing from the scene.
+The back porch added to Sunnyside in the renovations is a completely false addition.
+There was nothing but a back stoop and a long flight of stairs to the ground (because the land sloped down from the front to the back of the house.

 Former site of Sunnyside, 06.27.09